IsetBejaCPP/OOPinit/README.md

 # OOPinit
 Contains the basic concepts of the Oriented Object Programming.
-The example starts with a procedural approach then, step by step, ends with OOP approach.